where is kamiranzovu waterfalls located in rwanda

-Kamiranzovu waterfalls is found in Kamiranzovu swamp which is located in Nyungwe National Park ,Kamiranzovu is the largest wetland in Nyungwe national park.
+Kamiranzovu waterfalls are found in Kamiranzovu Swamp, which is located in Nyungwe National Park.
+Kamiranzovu is the largest wetland in Nyungwe National Park.
 Kamiranzovu is one of the most splendid sites for tourists to explore on their African safaris.
-This beautiful waterfall is within Nyungwe Forest national park in south west of Rwanda which is famous for the source of the mighty river Nile.
-Kamiranzovu waterfalls reward travelers equally with an exceptional experience alongside chimpanzees that is breathtaking, interesting and amazing.
+This lovely waterfall is located in Nyungwe Forest National Park, which is famous for being the source of the mighty Nile.
+Kamiranzovu waterfalls reward travelers equally with an exceptional experience alongside chimpanzees that is breathtaking, interesting, and amazing.

 Kamiranzovu waterfalls have two sections: the lower part drops at about 50 meters, which makes permanent mist down the rocks; and the second section forms a pool of water that reflects the greenery vegetation that lies on big rocks, providing a unique spot for visitors to take incredible photographs.

 Kamiranzovu waterfalls speeds depend on the season; during rainy seasons, they can be intense, especially if they are receiving about 2000 mile-liter raindrops, which occur within 9 months a year.
 This fall is the major water catchment within Nyungwe National Park.
 Adventuring at Kamiranzovu waterfall can be done at any time of the year.
 It only takes 4 to 5 hours’ drive from Kigali city center and one and a half hours' walk from Uwinka, which is the Nyungwe National Park visitor’s center.